-The character, Fehmi, quoted above is right.
+The character, Fehmi, quoted at the bottom of this post is right.
 They all go particularly well with cold fish (especially oily fish such as mackerel and mullet) and seafood (see scallops with Pernod).
 Melon and feta are also good, as are roasted chickpeas and salted almonds.
 And it’s good later in the meal with meat kebabs.

 History of raki